Admissions Process & Schedule (applicable to 2023-2024 school year)

 2. Siblings of current IHM students.

-7. Catholic children of non-participating parishioners who are children of alumni or siblings of a graduate of the school.
+5. Catholic children of non-participating parishioners who are children of alumni or siblings of a graduate of IHM School.

-Within categories numbered 1 through 3, priority will be given according to the parish registration date of any family.
-Within categories numbered 4 through 5, priority will be given according to the date of application.
+Within these categories priority will be given according to the parish registration date of any family, and/or according to the date of application.
+Applications are accepted throughout the year, and our enrollment timeline is as follows:

-Each year’s incoming student class will be selected shortly after the registration process is closed.
-If any student is selected for the incoming class, his or her Catholic siblings will be placed in category number 2 above for the school year for which they are registering.
+If any student is selected for an incoming class, his or her siblings will be placed in category number 2 above for the school year for which they are registering.

 K through 8 Wait-List